Aging And Vision - Senior Eye Care

 Treatment: There is no treatment for age-related macular degeneration, however, some medications have been shown to slow the progression of the disease.
 Early detection is key in managing macular degeneration.

 This disease refers to higher-than-normal pressure in the eye and can be a precursor to the onset of glaucoma.
 Ten out of every 100 people over 40 will have ocular hypertension – but only one of those 10 will develop glaucoma.
 Symptoms of ocular hypertension may include:

 Treatment: Similar to glaucoma, treatment options aim to decrease eye pressure with prescription eye drops, laser treatments or surgery.

-If you are due for an eye exam or are experiencing any of the symptoms mentioned above, book an appointment today at your neighborhood Pearle Vision EyeCare Center.
+If you are due for an eye exam or are experiencing any of the symptoms mentioned above, schedule your eye exam today at your neighborhood Pearle Vision EyeCare Center.